usc-isi-i2/d-repr/pydrepr/drepr/outputs/readme.md

     3.2 If the target class is non-blank, with uri and eventhough uri attr != pk attr, we only need to perform a chain join.

 ## ID of a record

+ID of a record is something that uniquely identify it.
+However, for graph-based

+## ID of a record